scafeman/vmware-module-build-examples/README.md

 ## Overview

-The repository contains five examples:
+The repository contains six examples:

 - `vcd_network_routed_v2`: This example demonstrates how to use the [vcd_network_routed_v2](https://github.com/global-vmware/vcd_network_routed_v2) Terraform Module to Deploy Data Center Group Organization Networks into the Rackspace SDDC Flex VMware Cloud Director Platform.
 - `vcd_nsxt_nat_rule`: This example demonstrates how to use the [vcd_nsxt_nat_rule](https://github.com/global-vmware/vcd_nsxt_nat_rule) Terraform Module to Deploy NAT Rules into the Rackspace SDDC Flex VMware Cloud Director Platform.